TheSkyler-Dev/Multiconvert/CONTRIBUTING.md

    - If your contribution resolves an existing issue, **link the issue in your pull request** description.
    This helps maintain a clear connection between issues and code changes.

+4. ### Use of Variables
+   In order to prevent potential undefined behavior, it is good practice to **allways initialize variables with default values**.
+Default values are expected to convey the kind of value expected by the variable, e.g. `0.0` for floating point or doube floating point varables, `"defaultValue"` for string variables or `0` for integer variables.
+Uninitialized Variable can cause unpredictable results, undefined behavior and bugs that are hard to diagnose.
+Make sure all variables have defined values before bein used in expressions or passed to functions.

 ## Pull Request Process
 To ensure the quality of the codebase, all contributions go through a review process.
 Follow these steps to create a pull request: